carsonfenimore/libcamlite/README.md

 # libcamlite
-libcamlite is a C++ wrapper for accessing libcamera for h264 and lowres callbacks.
+libcamlite is a C++ wrapper for creating parallel h264 (1080p and beyond) and RGB (low res for AI object detection) using a raspberry pi.

-Have you ever wanted to get both h264 and run object detection, such as tensorflow or pytorch?
-Most libraries that allow this do not provide both streams simulatenously, requiring the application to either decode or re-encode.  libcamlite solves this by providing both streams.
-It does this using the excellent ISP/VideoCore already inside the raspberry pi.
-It is largely based off rpicam apps, which has a post proc pipeline built in.
+Have you ever wanted to stream both h264 and run object detection simultaneously on a raspberry pi?
+Most examples for doing this rely on opencv or external applications such as rpicam apps.
+With libcamlite you can setup parallel streams, one for display (h264) and one for object detection.
+The library is quick and efficient - consuming less than 10% CPU.

 ## Prerequisites
 You will need a current version of libcamera (https://github.com/raspberrypi/libcamera.git) and rpicam-apps (https://github.com/raspberrypi/rpicam-apps.git).
 We are currently building against versions tag v0.3.1+rpt20240906 and 1.5.1, respectively.